-Ordinary pharmacy benefit manager (PBM) programs that focus on drugs of abuse are not sufficient to combat a problem with so many competing variables.
+Ordinary pharmacy benefit manager (PBM) programs that focus on drugs of abuse are not sufficient to combat a problem with so many complicating variables.
 Multiple social and human needs are at stake that will require careful balancing.

 At OptumRx, we recognize that attacking such a complex, deeply embedded problem will require a comprehensive approach in order to both stem the tide while also meeting the legitimate need for sensible pain management.
 We call this approach OptumRx Opioid Risk Management.

 Earlier, we have described how overprescribing is the main force fueling the opioid abuse epidemic.
 In 2013, nearly 250 million prescriptions for opioid pain medication were written by health care providers.
 That’s enough for every American adult to have a bottle of pills.3

 And yet, while it is true that opioids are overprescribed, it is also true that millions of Americans live with acute or chronic pain.
 Many of them rely on prescription drugs, including prescription opioids to improve their ability to function and maintain their quality of life.4